 This causal effect of insomnia has recently been reported with chronic pain, with a recent research study reporting that insomnia sufferers are nearly one-and-a-half times more likely to suffer from back pain.
 Importantly, the relationship was not reciprocal, and back pain was not shown to increase the chance of insomnia.

 Top tips to for good quality sleep with pain

-Achieving good quality sleep on a regular basis should therefore play an essential role in any pain management strategy.
-Outlined below are three ways to ensure you good quality sleep, when suffering with pain.
+Achieving good quality sleep on a regular basis should play an essential role in any pain-management strategy.
+Outlined below are three ways to ensure you good quality sleep when suffering from pain.

-1. Keep your sleep on time – Going to bed and getting up at roughly the same time everyday helps to keep the body clock on time and avoids any ‘jet lag type’ stress.
-It helps to strengthen the association between the night time and sleep, increasing sleep quality.
-As well as boosting immune function and therefore reducing inflammatory chemicals.
+1. Keep your sleep on time.
+Going to bed and getting up at roughly the same time every day helps keep your body clock on time and helps you avoid any ‘jet lag type’ stress.
+A regular sleep/wake schedule will help strengthen the association between the night time and sleep, increasing sleep quality.
+Furthermore, it will boost your immune system and reducing inflammatory chemicals.

-2. Power nap – Taking a power nap during the day can be a helpful way of managing daytime energy after a poor night, as well as lessening pain levels.
-New research also suggests a 30-minute snooze can help relieve stress and bolster the immune systems by restoring hormones and proteins to normal levels.
-Aim to keep it less than 30 mins and not after 3pm.
+2. Take a power nap.
+Taking a power nap during the day will help you manage daytime energy after a poor night, as well as lessen your pain levels.
+New research suggests that a 30-minute snooze can help relieve stress and bolster the immune system by restoring hormones and proteins to normal levels.
+Aim to keep it less than 30 mins and not after 3 pm.

-3. Be mindful – practicing mindfulness in the day and at night can help to untangle you from the unwanted thoughts and feelings that keep you awake at night.
+3. Be mindful.
+Practising mindfulness both in the day and night can help untangle you from the unwanted thoughts and feelings that keep you awake at night.
 Regular practice has been proven to reduce the time taken to fall to sleep and increase overall sleep quality.
-It has also be shown to be an effective way of managing chronic pain.
+It has also been shown to be an effective way of managing chronic pain.